doylesee/hca-cws/README.md

 To turn static layout files into an interactive web application, I integrated several high-performance scripts directly into the template loops:

 **Centralized Parent Theme:**<br />
-To run the universal site alongside the separate specialized brand portals, I developed a master theme.
+To run the universal site alongside other separate specialized brand portals, I developed a master theme.
 Instead of copying source files across multiple platforms, which introduces human error and code omissions, updates were written once to this theme and re-applied universally.
 This guaranteed absolute functional consistency and seamless cross-site interactions.

 **Dynamic Header/Footer:**<br />
 Because a master theme forces global header and footer structures, I solved this problem by coding a hook.
 The theme intercepts individual site IDs and dynamically reads separate, tagged content pages containing localized navigation managed by non-technical HR teams.
 This gave them full control over separate site layouts and deep linking hierarchies without touching core template files.